-1 Sales load (as a percentage of offering price) 6.25% (1) Offering expenses (as a percentage of offering price) 0.50% (2) Dividend reinvestment plan fees - (3) Total stockholder transaction expenses (as a percentage of offering price) 6.75% Annual expenses (as a percentage of net assets attributable to common stock): Management fees under Investment Advisory Agreement 1.17% (4) Incentive fees under Investment Advisory Agreement - (5) Interest payments on borrowed funds - (6) Other expenses 0.50% (7) Total annual expenses 1.67% (8)
+otocknotaci transaction expenses.

+%

+Sales load (as a percentage of offering price) 6.50(1)

+%

+Offering expenses (as a percentage of offering price) 0.67(2)

+Dividend reinvestment plan fees -(3)

+Total stockholder transaction expenses (as a percentage of offering price) 7.17%

+Annual expenses (as a percentage of net assets attributable to common stock):

+%

+Management fees under Investment Advisory Agreement 1.16(4)

+Incentive fees under Investment Advisory Agreement - (5)

+Interest payments on borrowed funds -(6)

+%

+Other expenses 1.03(7)

+Total annual expenses 2.19%

-- (1) The underwriting discounts and commissions with respect to the shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$1 million. - (3) The expenses of administering our dividend reinvestment plan are included in "other expenses." - (4) Reflects the aggregate amount of base management fees we estimate will be payable under our Investment Advisory Agreement during our first year of operations following consummation of this offering, or \$2.17 million, which, as required by SEC rules, is calculated based on our projected net assets rather than our gross assets.
+- (1) The underwriting discounts and commissions with respect to the shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$1 million. - (3) The expenses of administering our dividend reinvestment plan are included in "other expenses." - (4) Reflects the aggregate amount of base management fees we estimate will be payable under our Investment Advisory Agreement during our first year of operations following consummation of this offering, or \$1.63 million, which, as required by SEC rules, is calculated based on our projected net assets rather than our gross assets.
 Our base management fee under the Investment Advisory Agreement is calculated at an annual rate of 1.75% of our projected gross assets (i.e., total assets held before deduction of any liabilities), which includes investments acquired with the use of leverage and excludes cash and cash equivalents (as defined in the notes to our financial statements).
 See "Investment Advisory Agreement Overview of Our Investment Adviser Management Fee."
-The fact that our base management fee is payable based upon our gross assets may encourage SSC to use leverage to make additional investments. - (5) Given that we have not yet commenced operations, we have not estimated the incentive fees under our Investment Advisory Agreement and have assumed this figure to be zero.
-Based on our current business plan, we anticipate that substantially all of the net proceeds of this offering will be invested within three to nine months depending on the availability of investment opportunities that are consistent with our investment objective and other market conditions.
-As a result, during our first year of operations following consummation of this offering we expect that we will not have any capital gains, but will have interest income that exceeds our quarterly hurdle rate discussed below during the second half of our first year of operations.
-However, for our first year of operations following consummation of this offering, the Adviser has irrevocably agreed to waive the Incentive Fee on Income and the Incentive Fee on Capital Gains, without recourse against or reimbursement by the Company.
-The waiver of the Incentive Fee on Capital Gains applies only to realized capital gains on assets sold during our first year of operations.
+The fact that our base management fee is payable based upon our gross assets may encourage SSC to use leverage to make additional investments.